bajetech/AstraX/extension/README.md

 ## Get Started

-This project builds a web extension
+This project builds a web extension.

 ### Build the extension and install it on your machine

-We will compile the code for the extension and that load this local instance into your browser.
+We will compile the code for the extension and then load this local instance into your browser.
 NOTE: This command will build the extension on Testnet for local testing.